SoftwareAG/adabas-natural-code-samples/Unix File Transfer/README.md

 # File Transfer for Linux/Unix #

 ## General ##
-The example program shows the usage other the following Natural File Transfer functionality:
+The example program shows the usage of the following Natural File Transfer functionality:

 * DOWNLOAD PC COMMAND - Send a command to the client
 * DOWNLOAD PC - Client downloads data